friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/fragCoords.md

     To easily get access to the scale:

-    - For objects: Add Unity's *Object Node*, connect the scale-parameter to Unity's *Splitter Node*, and choose the required dimensions to connect to the custom node's inputs.
+    - For objects: Add Unity's *Object Node*, connect the scale-parameter to Unity's *Split Node*, and choose the required dimensions to connect to the custom node's inputs.

         <figure markdown="span">
             ![Unity Object's Fragment Coordinates](../images/basics/objectFragCoords.png){ width="500" }